Skip to content

 Known limitations of riverdatabasesql

-• database/sql doesn't support a way to use Postgres' LISTEN feature, so workers don't immediately receive signals when jobs are inserted.
+The riverdatabasesql driver is limited compared to Pgx's in that database/sql doesn't support a way to use Postgres' LISTEN feature, so workers don't immediately receive signals when jobs are inserted.
 Instead they enter "poll only mode", which polls periodically for newly available jobs.

-In general, riverpgxv5 should be considered River' main supported driver.
+In general, riverpgxv5 should be considered River's main supported driver.
 Pgx is performant, feature complete, production hardened, and well maintained, while Go's database/sql is broadly considered misdesigned, and too generic to provide access to important Postgres features.